linhtdo/Tableau/README.md

 # Tableau
-This repository is created to store all materials related to my experience with Tableau software, as well as experience of using Tableau for data analytics and visualization
+This repository is created to store all materials related to my experience with Tableau software, as well as experience of using Tableau for data analytics and visualization.